Compromise Agreements - http://www.employmentintegration.co.uk/

 Equal Opportunities Commission

-The Equal Opportunities Commission is very helpful in clarifying the details surrounding sexual harassment regulations.
+The Equal Opportunities Commission is helpful in clarifying the sexual harassment regulations to employers.
 These are some of their suggestions :-

 • implement a clear, comprehensive sexual harassment policy